Note:

 After clicking the Approve to Print button, one of two scenarios will occur:

-If specification data is present, Lakeside Scout will immediately begin its automatic checks.
+Scenario 1; When specification data is present, Lakeside Scout will immediately begin its automatic checks.

-Automatic checks are performed on these items and in the following order.
+Automatic checks are performed on these items and in the following order:

-• total number of pages*
+• Number of pages*

-• trim size**
+• Trim size**

-• total number of colors
+• Number of colors

-If specification data is not present, you will see this message.
+Scenario 2; When specification data is not present, you will see this message.

 As such, no additional steps are necessary unless you know specifications have been provided in which case you should contact your CSR.
 This banner message will then appear on the component once the OK button (shown above) is clicked.